What leadership personalities are there? Why does one lead like this, the other like that? What is behind it?

 1. the purple meme – belonging to the group

 In Spiral Dynamics according to Clare W. Graves, the purple meme represents the first stage of human consciousness development, which follows the bare survival of the beige meme.
-This meme has existed for a very long time and was born at a time when people still lived together in tribal structures.
+This meme has existed for a very long time and emerged at a time when people still lived together in tribal structures.
 These values are characterized by a strong group identity and a deep need for security and togetherness.
 Here are some characteristics of the purple meme:

 In the purple phase, the focus is on the community.
-People identify strongly with their tribe or group (family, company, soccer club, etc.) and draw protection and security from the community.
+People identify strongly with their tribe or group (family, company, soccer club, etc.) and draw protection and security from the community. -

-2. Magical thinking:
+Magical thinking:

-3. Rituals and symbols:
+Rituals and symbols:

 Rituals and symbols play an important role in strengthening group affiliation and celebrating shared values.
-This can also give rise to taboos and myths.
+This can also give rise to taboos and myths. -

-4. Instinctive hierarchies:
+Instinctive hierarchies:

-5. Fear of the unknown:
+Fear of the unknown:

 The purple meme emphasizes strong group togetherness through ritual practices, simple hierarchies and security to cope with existential fears.
 The individual subordinates himself completely to the group and the leader and does not represent his own opinion or position.